toltalchaos/shop-os/README.md

 ---

 # TODO:
-- +order status flow
-- sort out order management/tracking
-    - sub-directory in managment screens
-    - order statuses
-    - order number lookup for end-user

 - init firestore client + .env settings

 - use firestore for required data in the application
     - user account management
     - product data
-        - IMAGE storage
+        - IMAGE storage !!! this is a big one !!!
     - website data
     - order data/status